 Footprint: This is the amount of table space that a MOC takes up.
 A building may be 1 foot, 3 inches wide by 1 foot, 9 inches long, but the landscaping or baseplates that it is built on makes it take up a 2X3 baseplate footprint.
 The coordinator for a collaborative area will often use the footprint sizes of the MOCs that people are bringing to design the layout on the tables beforehand.

 Great Ball Contraption: A great ball contraption (or GBC) is a collaboratively built LEGO machine.
 Each module takes LEGO soccerballs or basketballs into one end, transfers them to the other end, and then passes the balls off to the next module.

 Kid Fan of LEGO: A kid fan of LEGO (or KFOL) is a LEGO enthusiast who is between the ages of 5 and 13.
 Kid fans of LEGO are the primary market for The LEGO Group, but are often not allowed to participate in online forums and other LEGO-related websites due to government regulations.

 LDraw: LDraw is a freeware program which allows LEGO enthusiasts to create virtual MOCs.
-LDraw is constantly being extended and refined by members of
+LDraw is constantly being extended and refined by members of the LEGO community.

 Leg Godt: The phrase leg godt means “play well” in Danish and is the source of the name of The LEGO Group.
 The LEGO Group also claims that LEGO translates as “I assemble” or “I put together” in Latin, although this is a rather strained translation.